A deterministic Kaczmarz algorithm for solving linear systems: Inconsistent linear systems

-Next, we consider when the two linear systems $A\x = \b$ and $(I_n-\R_A) \x = \u$ are equivalent, i.e., they have the same solution set.
+Next, we explore the conditions such that the two linear systems $A\x = \b$ and $(I_n-\R_A) \x = \u$ are equivalent, i.e., they have the same solution space.
 The following two propositions further confirm the results we obtained for consistent linear systems.

 \begin{prop} If ${\rm Rank}(A) = m$, then we have ${\rm Rank}(F) = m$.
 Consequently, for any $\x$, we have $A\x = \b$ if and only if $(I_n - \R_A)\x = \u$. \end{prop}